 For better or for worse (but usually for worse), they are conflating these two things with one another, as if they are arguably the same.
 There is a problem, however, with doing so: In terms of their purpose, there is an incredible difference between criticism and insult- a fact which many of these articles (and the people who write them) miss with great frequency.

 Criticism vs Insult

 Insults have no positive purpose in life other than to hurt someone.
-But criticism has another purpose entirely: To help; to scrutinize something’s positive and negative aspects in an effort to provide a foundation on which to improve the thing being scrutinized- whether that thing is a person, television show, or otherwise.
+But criticism has another purpose entirely: To help; to scrutinize or provide an accurate critique of something’s positive and negative aspects, in an effort to provide a foundation on which to improve the thing being scrutinized- whether that thing is a person, television show, or otherwise.

 Criticism is generally divided into two categories: Constructive and Non-Constructive.
 Contrary to popular belief, however, the difference between the two isn’t that one is positive and anything else is an insult.
 No. The real difference is in whether or not it offers a solution when flaws are found; all criticism is supposed to offer a well reasoned opinion as to the quality and value of something (including its flaws).
 What makes it constructive is that it then provides tips or advice on how to improve it when flaws are found.
 Non-Constructive Criticism, on the other hand, does not include such advice alongside critique.
 Instead, the person receiving the criticism is left to both ask and answer the questions of “How can I make this better” on their own.

 Insult: Your writing sucks and you should never write anything ever again.

 Non-Constructive Criticism: Your writing feels unpolished and disjointed.
 It could use a little work, to be honest.

 Constructive Criticism: Your writing could use some work in [X] area.
 Have you heard of [Y]?
 It might help with [X] problem.